tlensk/StatModel/TheoreticalModel/Readme.md

 ![Fig.2](/images/p_match.png)

-And conversely, the probability of a single nucleotide mismatch is 1 – p.
+And conversely, the probability of a single nucleotide mismatch is _1 – p_.

 For example, if    _g<sub>1</sub>_ =  _g<sub>2</sub>_ = 0.5 (i.e., GC-content in both genomes is 50%) then _p_=0.25.